aliyasineser/aliyasineser/README.md

 <p align="center"><img src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="100"/></p>

 ### 👨‍💻 &nbsp;About Me :
-- 🔭 I am an iOS Developer who has an Embedded Systems and Computer Vision background.
+- 🔭 I am an iOS Developer with Embedded Systems and Computer Vision background.
 I have 4 years of experience in the industry and I worked with Fortune 500 clients in different industries such as robotics, autonomous cars, computer simulation, streaming, and automation.
 - 🎓 I graduated in 2018 from Gebze Technical University BSc in Computer Engineering.
 I'm the founder of the Computer Society and I worked as a tutor for C/C++, and event organizer by conducting events like GeekDay.
 - 🎸 I play guitar and I also have interest and experience in Mixing/Mastering and Composing for Progressive Metal/Djent and Lo-Fi genres.
 I have 2 albums and many singles, you can find me on every platform.
 [Follow my musical journey!](https://linktr.ee/aliyasineser)
 - 📫 How to reach me: &nbsp; [![Linkedin Badge](https://img.shields.io/badge/-aliyasineser-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/aliyasineser)